What scripts or writing systems will students study?

 For example in Europe, daylight savings time ends two weeks later than in the United States.
 Therefore, classes will start one hour earlier for two weeks (on March 14 & 16, and 21 & 23) for European students.
 If you are in the US, your class start times will not shift.
 For a constant reference, we always use US Central time as the basis for our class start times.

 In countries that do not use daylight savings time, classes will begin one hour earlier beginning Tuesday, March 14.

 It’s like magic, but for typefaces.
 Seriously though … When applied to typefaces, interpolation is a mathematical means of creating intermediate instances from two or more sets of data.
 “Data,” in this case, refers to a weight or style of a typeface.

 For example, imagine you’ve drawn a thin and bold weight of a typeface and plan to create regular and medium weights too.
 Instead of drawing the regular and medium by hand, you could use the data you already have (the thin and bold) and let the computer automagically figure out the drawings for the regular and medium.
 The automagic part is interpolation.

 Planning a font family and learning how to interpolate — both topics covered in the program — are primary foundations for making variable fonts.
-So although we won’t formally discuss variable fonts, we will learn these foundations, and you’ll be many steps closer to creating a variable font by the end of the program.
+So, although we won’t formally discuss variable fonts, we will learn these foundations and you’ll be many steps closer to creating a variable font by the end of the program.
 If a student brings a variable font to the program, then we’re happy to work with them and discuss all the interesting topics that variable fonts bring up.

 Because the feedback sessions are an integral component of the program, the max capacity is 12 students so everyone gets enough 1:1 attention and instruction.

 Want to be the first to know what’s happening with Practica?
 Add your name to our mailing list to get the latest updates.